saikyun/janet-generate-structs/README.md

 Hit ctrl+l

+You should now see a lot of noise.

 ## description

 `trystuff.janet` -- uses jpm's cgen to generate code for structs, then allocates a bunch of them and renders them  \